nyu-ossd-s20/project-evaluation/astropy_evaluation_02.md

 Describe the process that you needed to follow:

 1. how involved was the process? <br>
+It was not too involved.
+I downloaded the Anaconda package and followed the steps listed on the homepage.

 1. how long it take you? <br>
+It took me about 10 minutes.

 1. did you need to install additional packages or libraries? <br>
+There were other packages that were needed, but were automatically installed.

 1. were you able to build the code following the instructions? <br>
+After some time, yes.

 1. did you need to look for additional help in installing the environment? <br>
+yes.

 1. any other comments? <br>
+No.